chhuang-one/sqxclib/doc/SqQuery.md

 ## Subquery and Brackets

 SqQuery can produce subquery or brackets.
+In fact, They are implemented the same way inside programs.

 below C functions support subquery or brackets: